gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 items as needed.

-In regular intervals (e.g. every 4 retrospectives), one participant should also prepare an in-depth look at more than one past retrospective for common themes and patterns:
+In regular intervals (e.g. every 4 retrospectives), one participant should also prepare an in-depth look at past retrospectives for common themes and patterns:

 * Are some topics recurring?
 Then the team might need to look for deeper issues or causes.